CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 | Fig. 10 | **Weapons misclassified as `no_weapon`** — the most **safety-critical** error mode | Genuine weapons absorbed into the confounder class | Reduced relative to the baseline |

 **Summary:** the baseline struggles with challenging edge cases involving **low resolution, motion blur, and complex backgrounds**; the enhanced model mitigates these through improved feature extraction and attention mechanisms, producing **more complete and stable detections**, particularly for small or partially occluded targets — while the sharp Recall rise came **without sacrificing Precision** (0.865 vs 0.833).

+> ⚠️ **Residual risk is not zero.** Fig. 10 documents that genuine weapons are still occasionally absorbed into `no_weapon`.
+This error mode is reduced, not eliminated.
+Any deployment must assume it occurs.

 ---